reinanan/reinanan/README.md

 idm matching just ask me first

-my kins are uhhh mizuki, ena mafuyu and an
+my kins are uhhh mizuki, ena, mafuyu and an

 i do things before i think so umm im actively working on that ok but tell me if ur uncomfortable

 im not playing ponytown often (imo) so you´ll have to ask me to play

+i dont like just mzen ok im not that lame i also like polyniigo mfen mznen (mizunene) nenekasa and etc

+im most of the time with my friends ok

 ## Inspos are appreciated,  im glad someone likes my style
 by that i mean my skin on ponytown, if you wanna take inspo from smth else ask me / let me know